Zurich-R-User-Group/zurich-r-user-group.github.io/src/content/blog/do4ds/index.md

 And again, geospatial insights and visualization in particular delivered.
 We saw spectacular [presentations from Dominque](https://raw.githubusercontent.com/Zurich-R-User-Group/zh-rug-presentations/main/pdfs/20252301_DWeber.pdf) and Micah who discussed *Ecological infrastructure planning* and *FORTE app: online tools for forests today and tomorrow*.

 The summer event tried out something summer vacation friendly.
 We focused on networking and did not invite any speakers - everyone was a speaker in our get together SummeR BeeR event.
 In September, we were back to our common meetup mode and hosted a full house for the *R for Mobility & Transportation Analytics* at the University of Zurich.
-Anna Reiffer from the University of Zurich presented [The R Roadmap for Mobility Behavior Analysis: From Surveys to Travel Choices and Accessibility](https://raw.githubusercontent.com/Zurich-R-User-Group/zh-rug-presentations/main/pdfs/20251009_Anna_Reiffer.pdf).
+Anna Reiffer from ETH Zurich presented [The R Roadmap for Mobility Behavior Analysis: From Surveys to Travel Choices and Accessibility](https://raw.githubusercontent.com/Zurich-R-User-Group/zh-rug-presentations/main/pdfs/20251009_Anna_Reiffer.pdf).
 Samuel Wittwer from Zurich Public Transport (VBZ) explained how [R is at the Heart of VBZ Mobility](https://raw.githubusercontent.com/Zurich-R-User-Group/zh-rug-presentations/main/pdfs/20251009_Samuel_Wittwer.pdf)

 ## Next Zurich R User Group Meetup: DevOps for Data Science Edition @KOF Institute, ETH Zurich on January 29